 This has the sweetest thoughts of God.
 I especially love the last stanza.

 I've put all of these sweet poems together in a PDF just for you, and I've added two more.
-Subscribe to My Little Robin's Newsletter and get it delivered to your inbox right now!
+You can snag the PDF here instantly!